Zensaburou/tumblr_poll/README.markdown

 * Create database with `$ rake db:create`

-* Add `.env` to the following directory according to the following template:
+* Add `.env` to the root directory according to the following template:

 ```
 NEWEST_TIMESTAMP: <Most recent timestamp>